pmjdebruijn/ShuttlePRO/README.md

 MIDI messages are on channel 1 by default, but you can change this with a dash followed by the desired channel number (1..16).
 E.g., `C3-10` denotes note `C3` on MIDI channel 10.
 If multiple messages are output on the same MIDI channel, then you can also use the special `CH` token, which doesn't generate any output by itself, but sets the default channel for subsequent MIDI messages in the sequence.
 For instance, the sequence `C5-2 E5-2 G5-2`, which outputs a C major chord on MIDI channel 2, can also be abbreviated as `CH2 C5 E5 G5`.

 Note messages are specified using the customary notation (note name `A..G`, optionally followed by an accidental, `#` or `b`, followed by the MIDI octave number.
 Note that all MIDI octaves start at the note C, so `B0` comes before `C1`.
-By default, `C5` denotes middle C. Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.
+By default, `C5` denotes middle C (see Section *Octave Numbering* below on how to change this).
+Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.

 Here is a quick rundown of the recognized MIDI messages, with an explanation of how they work.